-Joan is certified in CranioSacral Therapy from the Upledger Institute.
-She has an intuitive and insightful approach to her work.
+Anthony is certified in CranioSacral Therapy.
+He has an intuitive and insightful approach to her work.
 She treats chronic pain, stroke, alignment disorders, and most orthopedic problems.

 Wendy is a Nationally Licensed Massage Therapist and Muscle Release Therapist.
 Muscle release technique can break down scar tissue, lengthen a muscle, restore muscle memory and relieve pain.